-The GI’s work spans across a wide variety of areas.
+The GI-TOC’s work spans across a wide variety of areas.
 It encompasses all criminal markets – drugs, people, arms, environmental commodities, violence, and so forth – and their impacts.

-In the last six years the Global Initiative has grown into a highly regarded organisation with a network of over 500 members.
+In the last six years, the Global Initiative has grown into a highly regarded organization with a network of over 500 members.

-The focus for the next three years will therefore be on consolidating the growth and impact of the organization and to ensure that the Initiative continues to be recognized as a respected, global, and cross-disciplinary platform to respond to organized crime.
+The focus for the next three years will therefore be on consolidating the growth and impact of the organization and to ensure that it continues to be recognized as a respected, global and cross-disciplinary platform to respond to organized crime.

 - To develop and implement innovative, field-based pilot response programmes.